Southern Vipers: 2020–2024: Domestic Regional Hub

 Ahead of the 2022 season, Southern Vipers launched the South Central Counties Cup, a 50-over tournament for the counties that make up the Vipers region.
 That season, they won their first Charlotte Edwards Cup, going unbeaten in the group stage before beating Central Sparks in the final.
 They again qualified for the final of the Rachael Heyhoe Flint Trophy, this time via the play-off, beating South East Stars by 6 wickets after qualifying third in the initial group stage.
 They again played Northern Diamonds in the final, the third consecutive encounter between the two sides, but this time Vipers lost by two runs.

+In 2023, Southern Vipers won the domestic double.
+In the Charlotte Edwards Cup, they finished second in the group stage before defeating North West Thunder in the semi-final and The Blaze in the final.
+In the Rachael Heyhoe Flint Trophy, they topped the group stage with seven victories in fourteen matches, before defeating The Blaze in the final.

+In 2024, the side reached the semi-finals of both competitions, finishing third in both group stages and losing to South East Stars in both semi-finals.
+2024 was the side's final season, with reforms to the structure of domestic cricket in England meaning that the side was effectively replaced by a professionalised Hampshire team.